datomi79/RAW-burst-image-super-resolution/README.md

-# RAW-burst-image-super-resolution
+# EagleSnap Competition 2023: RAW Burst Image Super Resolution
 Official repository for the EagleSnap Competition 2023: RAW Burst Image Super Resolution

 ## Introduction
 EagleSnap Super-Resolution Competition is a machine learning challenge aimed at enhancing RAW images.
 The goal of this competition is to generate a denoised, demosaicked, higher-resolution image, given a RAW burst as input.
 The competition has two tracks, namely
-- Track 1: Maximize quality based on a simple metric, and
+- Track 1: Maximize quality based on a simple metric.
-- Track 2: Minimize compute time with quality requirement.

 The top ranked participants in each track will be awarded and all participants are invited to submit a report describing their solution.